jzharris/Unity-MNIST/README.md

 ### Playing the game
 In order to process the Unity TensorFlow Plugin, you must perform the following under Edit > Project Settings > Player > Other Settings
 * Add ENABLE_TENSORFLOW to *Scripting Define Symbols*
-* Change *Scripting Runtime Version* from .NET 3.5 to .Net 4.6
+* Change *Scripting Runtime Version* to .Net 4.x

-Press play, and use the arrow keys to change the input to the TensorFlow model
+Press play, and use the arrow keys to change the input image to the TensorFlow model.

 ## Contributing